Basic navigation | Local navigation

 You can see an example of IP addresses of the SCADA equipment and RipEX's ETH interfaces in the picture below.

 In Bridge mode, the IP address of the ETH interface of RipEX is not relevant for user data communication.
-However it is strongly recommended to assign a unique IP address to each RipEXs' ETH interface, since it allows for easy local as well as remote service access.
-Moreover, leaving all RipEX's with the same (= default) IP on the ETH interface may cause serious problems, when more RipEX's are connected to the same LAN, even if by accident (e.g. during maintenance).
+However it is strongly recommended to assign a unique IP address to each RipEXs’ ETH interface, since it allows for easy local as well as remote service access.
+Moreover, leaving all RipEX‘s with the same (= default) IP on the ETH interface may cause serious problems, when more RipEX units are connected to the same LAN, even if by accident (e.g. during maintenance).

 Bridge mode example